aiaaee/JS_Algorithms/Derivation/README.md

 Math.js is An extensive math library for JavaScript and Node.js. it features a flexible expression parser with support for symbolic computation, comes with a large set of built-in functions and constants, and offers an integrated solution to work with different data types like numbers, big numbers, complex numbers, fractions, units, and matrices.
 Powerful and easy to use.

+### Features
+1. Supports numbers, big numbers, bigint, complex numbers, fractions, units, strings, arrays, and matrices.
+2. Is compatible with JavaScript’s built-in Math library.
+3. Contains a flexible expression parser.
+4. Does symbolic computation.
+5. Comes with a large set of built-in functions and constants.
+6. Can be used as a command line application as well.
+7. Runs on any JavaScript engine.
+8. Is easily extensible.
+9. Open source.